As a freelancer or entrepreneur, you know why you need to be on LinkedIn.

-Bottom line is – if your experience adds value and increases credibility to the profession you want to be known for – add it to your profile.
+The bottom line is – if your experience adds value and increases credibility to the profession you want to be known for – add it to your profile.
 If not, don’t.

 Pro tip: Ask to be recommended.

-For each expertise you add to your profile, you can ask your friends, colleagues or clients, to write a recommendation on your expertise.
+For each expertise you add to your profile, you can ask your friends, colleagues, or clients, to write a recommendation on your expertise.

 This is super powerful because one amazing recommendation can do miracles to your profile.

 To ask to be recommended, on your profile page click on the arrow next to “View profile as”, and then click on “Ask to be recommended”.